MicrosoftDocs/WSL/WSL/troubleshooting.md

 ### Confirm WSL is enabled

-You can confirm that the Windows Subsystem for Linux is enabled by running the following in PowerShell:
+You can confirm that the Windows Subsystem for Linux is enabled by running the following in an elevated PowerShell window:

 ``` PowerShell
 Get-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux